Chart Color Schemes

 Hurstbridge shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 University qualification levels in Hurstbridge stand at 32.2%, slightly below Greater Melbourne's average of 37.0%.
-Bachelor degrees are the most common, at 20.9%, followed by postgraduate qualifications (6.7%) and graduate diplomas (4.6%).
+Bachelor degrees are most common, held by 20.9% of residents, followed by postgraduate qualifications (6.7%) and graduate diplomas (4.6%).
 Vocational credentials are prominent, with 37.9% of residents aged 15+ holding them, including advanced diplomas (11.9%) and certificates (26.0%).

 Frequently Asked Questions - Education